How to treat purulent inflammation of the skin? Purulent inflammation on the skin Localization of diffuse purulent inflammation

 Show all text

 Purulent inflammation is characterized by the formation of purulent exudate.
-This is a creamy mass, consisting of cells and tissue detritus of the focus of inflammation, microorganisms, blood cells.
+This is a creamy mass consisting of cells and tissue detritus of the inflammation site, microorganisms, shaped elements blood.
 The number of the latter is 17–29%, mainly viable and dead granulocytes.
 In addition, the exudate contains lymphocytes, macrophages, and often eosinophilic granulocytes.
-Pus has a specific odor, a bluish-greenish color of various shades, the protein content in it is more than 3-7%, globulins usually predominate, the pH of the pus is 5.6-6.9.
+Pus has a specific odor, a bluish-greenish color of various shades, the protein content in it is more than 3–7%, globulins usually predominate, the pH of the pus is 5.6–6.9.

-The cause of purulent inflammation is pyogenic (pyogenic) staphylococci, streptococci, gonococci, typhoid bacillus, etc. Purulent inflammation occurs in almost any tissues and organs.
+The cause of purulent inflammation is pyogenic (pyogenic) staphylococci, streptococci, gonococci, typhoid bacillus, etc. Purulent inflammation occurs in almost any tissue and organ.
 Its course can be acute and chronic.
 The main forms of purulent inflammation: abscess, phlegmon, empyema, purulent wound, acute ulcers.

-● Abscess - delimited purulent inflammation with the formation of a cavity filled with purulent exudate.
-It occurs in viable tissues after a strong impact of microorganisms or in dead tissues, where autolysis processes increase.
+● Abscess - limited purulent inflammation with the formation of a cavity filled with purulent exudate.
+It occurs in viable tissues after strong exposure to microorganisms or in dead tissues, where autolysis processes increase.

-◊ A few hours after the onset of purulent inflammation around the accumulation of exudate, a shaft of blood cells is visible: monocytes, macrophages, lymphocytes, eosinophils, fibrin accumulations containing polymorphonuclear leukocytes.
-At the same time, fibrin, which has chemotaxis to polymorphonuclear leukocytes, stimulates their emigration from the vessels and entry into the inflammation site.
-On fibrin, circulating immune complexes are deposited - chemoattractants for complement, which has pronounced histolytic properties.
-After three days, the formation of granulation tissue begins around the abscess and a pyogenic membrane appears.
-Through the vessels of the granulation tissue, leukocytes enter the abscess cavity and partially remove decay products from it.
-With immunodeficiency, the patient has a tendency to melt the tissues surrounding the abscess.
-In the chronic course of an abscess, the granulation tissue matures, and two layers appear in the pyogenic membrane: the inner one, facing the cavity, consisting of granulations, fibrin, detritus, and the outer one, of mature connective tissue.
+◊ Already a few hours after the onset of purulent inflammation, a shaft of blood cells is visible around the accumulation of exudate: monocytes, macrophages, lymphocytes, eosinophils, fibrin accumulations containing polymorphonuclear leukocytes.
+In this case, fibrin, which has chemotaxis to polymorphonuclear leukocytes, stimulates their emigration from the vessels and entry into the site of inflammation.
+On fibrin, deposition of circulating immune complexes occurs - chemoattractants for complement, which have pronounced histolytic properties.
+After three days, granulation tissue begins to form around the abscess and a pyogenic membrane appears.
+Through the vessels of the granulation tissue, leukocytes and partial removal from it decomposition products.
+With immunodeficiency, the patient has a tendency to melt the tissue surrounding the abscess.
+During the chronic course of the abscess, granulation tissue matures, and two layers appear in the pyogenic membrane: the inner one, facing the cavity, consisting of granulations, fibrin, detritus, and the outer one - from mature connective tissue.

-● Phlegmon-purulent diffuse inflammation with impregnation and exfoliation of tissues with purulent exudate.
-The formation of phlegmon depends on the pathogenicity of the pathogen, the state of the body's defense systems, the structural features of the tissues where the phlegmon arose and where there are conditions for the spread of pus.
-Phlegmon usually occurs in the subcutaneous fat, intermuscular layers, appendix wall, meninges, etc. (Fig. 4-4).
-Phlegmon of fibrous fatty tissue is called cellulite.
+● Phlegmon is a purulent diffuse inflammation with impregnation and separation of tissues with purulent exudate.
+The formation of phlegmon depends on the pathogenicity of the pathogen, the state of the body's defense systems, the structural characteristics of the tissues where the phlegmon arose and where there are conditions for the spread of pus.
+Phlegmon usually occurs in the subcutaneous fat, intermuscular layers, the wall of the appendix, the meninges, etc. (Figure 4-4).
+Cellulitis of fibrous fatty tissue is called cellulite.

 ◊ Phlegmon is of two types:

-hard, when coagulative necrosis and gradual rejection of tissues occur in the inflamed tissue.
+hard, when coagulation necrosis and gradual tissue rejection occurs in the inflamed tissue.

 Rice.
 4-4.
 Purulent leptomeningitis and encephalitis.
-Stained with hematoxylin and eosin (x150).
+Hematoxylin and eosin staining (x150).

 ◊ Complications of phlegmon.
-Arterial thrombosis is possible, and necrosis of the affected tissues occurs, for example, gangrenous appendicitis.
-Often, the spread of purulent inflammation to the lymphatic vessels and veins, in these cases, purulent thrombophlebitis and lymphangitis occur.
-Phlegmon of a number of localizations, under the influence of gravity of pus, can drain along the muscle-tendon sheaths, neurovascular bundles, and fatty layers into the underlying sections, forming accumulations there that are not enclosed in a capsule (cold abscesses, or swells).
-More often, such a spread of pus causes acute inflammation of organs or cavities, for example, purulent mediastinitis is an acute purulent inflammation of the mediastinal tissue.
+Arterial thrombosis is possible, resulting in necrosis of the affected tissues, for example, gangrenous appendicitis.
+Often the spread of purulent inflammation to lymphatic vessels and veins, in these cases purulent thrombophlebitis and lymphangitis occur.
+Phlegmon from a number of localizations, under the influence of the gravity of pus, can flow along the muscle-tendon sheaths, neurovascular bundles, fatty layers into the underlying sections, forming accumulations there that are not enclosed in a capsule (cold abscesses, or leaks).
+More often this spread of pus causes acute inflammation organs or cavities, for example, purulent mediastinitis - acute purulent inflammation of the mediastinal tissue.
 Rejection of necrotic and coagulated tissues with solid phlegmon can lead to bleeding.
-Sometimes there are complications associated with severe intoxication, which always accompanies purulent inflammation.
+Sometimes complications arise associated with severe intoxication, which always accompanies purulent inflammation.

 ◊ Outcomes.
-The healing of phlegmonous inflammation begins with its delimitation with the formation of a rough scar.
-Usually, the phlegmon is removed surgically, followed by scarring of the surgical wound.
-With an unfavorable outcome, generalization of infection with the development of sepsis is possible.
+Healing of phlegmonous inflammation begins with its delimitation with the formation of a rough scar.
+Typically, phlegmon is removed surgically, followed by scarring of the surgical wound.
+If the outcome is unfavorable, generalization of the infection with the development of sepsis is possible.

-● Empyema - purulent inflammation of body cavities or hollow organs.
-The reasons for the development of empyema are both purulent foci in neighboring organs (for example, lung abscess, empyema of the pleural cavity), and a violation of the outflow of pus in case of purulent inflammation of hollow organs (gall bladder, appendix, fallopian tube, etc.).
-At the same time, local defense mechanisms are violated (constant renewal of the contents of hollow organs, maintenance of intracavitary pressure, which determines blood circulation in the wall of a hollow organ, synthesis and secretion of protective substances, including secretory immunoglobulins).
-With a long course of purulent inflammation, obliteration of hollow organs occurs.
+● Empyema is purulent inflammation of body cavities or hollow organs.
+The reasons for the development of empyema are as purulent foci in neighboring organs (for example, lung abscess, empyema pleural cavity), and a violation of the outflow of pus during purulent inflammation of hollow organs (gallbladder, vermiform appendix, fallopian tube etc.).
+In this case, local protective mechanisms are disrupted (constant renewal of the contents of hollow organs, maintenance of intracavitary pressure, which determines blood circulation in the wall of the hollow organ, synthesis and secretion of protective substances, including secretory immunoglobulins).
+With a long course of purulent inflammation, obliteration of the hollow organs occurs.

-● A purulent wound is a special form of purulent inflammation that occurs as a result of suppuration of a traumatic, including a surgical wound, or when a focus of purulent inflammation is opened into the external environment with the formation of a wound surface.
+● Purulent wound - special shape purulent inflammation, which occurs as a result of suppuration of a traumatic, including surgical, wound or when a focus of purulent inflammation is opened into the external environment with the formation of a wound surface.
 There are primary and secondary suppuration in the wound.

-◊ Primary suppuration occurs immediately after trauma and traumatic edema.
+◊ Primary suppuration occurs immediately after injury and traumatic edema.

-◊ Secondary suppuration - recurrence of purulent inflammation.
+◊ Secondary suppuration - relapse of purulent inflammation.

 The participation of bacteria in suppuration is part of the process of biological cleansing of the wound.
-Other features of a purulent wound are associated with the conditions of its occurrence and course.
+Other features of a purulent wound are related to the conditions of its occurrence and course.

 ◊ Complications of a purulent wound: phlegmon, purulent-resorptive fever, sepsis.